-All references to mineral reserves or mineral resources are references to the gross mineral reserves or mineral resources which refers only to Chalice's attributable portion of the mineral reserves and/or mineral resources.
-All information with respect to mineral reserves or mineral resources is reported in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101") and the CIM Definition Standards and "kg" refers to kilograms, "g" refers to grams, "g/t Au" refers to grams per tonne of gold, "Mt" refers to million tonnes, "m" refers to metres, "t" refers to tonnes, "t/m" refers to tonnes per metre, "mm" refers to millimetres, "km" refers to kilometres, "V" refers to volts, "kV" refers to kilovolts and "oz" refers to ounces.
+All references to mineral reserves or mineral resources are references to the gross mineral reserves or mineral resources per property, unless reference is made to "attributable" mineral reserves or mineral resources which refers only to Chalice's attributable portion of the mineral reserves and/or mineral resources.
+All information with respect to mineral reserves or mineral resources is reported in accordance with National Instrument 43-101 Standards of Disclosure for Mineral Projects of the Canadian Securities Administrators ("NI 43-101") and the CIM Definition Standards.